bytefish/bytefish.de/blog/neo4j_dotnet_client.md

 author: Philipp Wagner
 summary: Using the Neo4j .NET Driver.

-I am playing around with a Neo4j for a small project and it's been a while since using Neo4j.
+I am playing around with Neo4j for a small project and it's been a while since using Neo4j.
 The latest Neo4j 4.0 came with some changes to the .NET API and my previous approaches to writing data seemed overly complicated to me.